hoxo-m/githubinstall/README.md

 gh_show_source(mutate)
 ```

-This function does not work well with Safari.
+This function may do not work well with Safari.

 ### 3.6.
 Update the List of R Packages